Veykril/tlborm/src/syntax-extensions/hygiene.md

 > That is the `Foo` in `struct Foo {}` or the `foo` in `let foo = …;` are created in the sense that they introduce something new under the name,
 > but the `Foo` in `fn foo(_: Foo) {}` or the `foo` in `foo + 3` are usages in the sense that they are referring to something existing.

-This is best shown by example:
+This is best shown by example.

 Let's assume we have some syntax extension `make_local` that expands to `let local = 0;`, that is it *creates* the identifier `local`.
 Then given the following snippet: